 Students considering a major or second major often ask me the following question: “what can I do with a Black Studies degree?”
 My refrain is always the same, explaining that Black Studies is no different than other majors in that if a student does well, they will have numerous options upon graduating.
 Law School?
 Check.
 Graduate School?
 Check.
 Social justice organizations?
 Check.
 Non-profit organizations?
 Check.
 We have sent a number of students to top universities after graduating with a Black Studies degree: Law schools (Baylor Law School, Chapman School of Law, Harvard Law School, UC Berkeley School of Law); Graduate schools (Brown University, Cal Arts, Columbia University, Cornell University, Harvard University, Kennedy School of Government-Harvard University, NYU, Penn State, UC Berkeley, UC Irvine, UCLA, UC San Diego, USC).
 Black Studies graduates end up working in a number of industries, including the following: Arts and Cultural Production Fields (Dancing, Filmmaking, TV, Producing, Playwright, Novelist, Music), Attorney and Legal Field, Counseling, Environmental Justice Advocacy, Journalism and Media, Non-Profit Organizations, Politics, Primary School Teacher, Professor, Social Justice Organizations, Social Work.

 What sets Black Studies apart in the Social Sciences Division in the College of Letters and Science is that we are a smaller department and therefore have the ability to give students the kind of attention that larger departments are less likely to do because of the sheer number of students matriculating in those majors.
 We also center social justice as well as intellectual rigor in our courses.
-For example, though the Black Lives Matter Movement began in 2013, Black people have made the case for recognizing black humanity for centuries, going all the way back to Maria Stewart, David Walker, Frederick Douglass, Sojourner Truth, Ida B. Wells, Annie Julia Cooper, and others, many whose names do not flank historical texts.
+For example, though the Black Lives Matter Movement began in 2013, Black people have made the case for recognizing black humanity for centuries, going all the way back to Maria Stewart, David Walker, Harriet Tubman, Frederick Douglass, Sojourner Truth, Ida B. Wells, Annie Julia Cooper, and others, many whose names do not flank historical texts.
 The connections between the past, present, and future are real.
 If you are a hardworking student searching for an interesting major with engaged faculty, Black Studies is the home you seek.
 We publish an undergraduate journal, the BLST Review, highlighting the outstanding work of graduating seniors in our Senior Thesis course.
 We embrace intersectional justice by examining how race, gender, sexuality, class, etc. shape Black lives.
 If you are interested in a social science degree within an interdisciplinary context, the Department of Black Studies has a great deal to offer.

 Associate Professor and Chair